-15-year-old student kills three, injures eight at high school in Detroit suburb
+15-year-old student kills three, injures eight at high school in Detroit suburb, authorities say

 “I think this is every parent’s worst nightmare,” Whitmer said, her voice cracking.

-The suspect was armed with a semiautomatic handgun and fired 15 to 20 shots, mostly in the school’s south end, McCabe told reporters.
+The suspect fired 15 to 20 shots, mostly in the school’s south end, McCabe told reporters.
 Officers, including the one assigned to the school, confronted the gunman, who McCabe said “did not give us any resistance as he was taken into custody.”
 He has “invoked his right not to speak,” asked for an attorney and is not cooperating with the investigation, McCabe added.

+Students, who barricaded themselves in classrooms and piled into bathroom stalls, recounted in interviews the terrifying moments after gunfire cut through their afternoon lessons.

+When a bullet pierced the door of an AP statistics class, senior Kristina Myers began passing out calculators — the only makeshift weapon the students had to throw at the gunman should he enter the room.

+Senior Callum Gross had just walked into calculus when he heard four loud bangs and the classroom went into lockdown.
+The shooter tried to get inside, Gross said, but he wasn’t able to open the door.

+“After that, we could hear screaming,” he said.
+“People were screaming for help.
+But there was nothing we could do.”

-McCabe would not say how the suspect acquired the firearm, and he downplayed rumors that there were prior threats that there were prior threats of an attack on the school.
+In the news briefing, McCabe downplayed rumors that there were prior threats of an attack on the school.
 His department was not aware of any warnings, he said.

 “There’s all kinds of things out on social media, please don’t believe everything you hear and see on social media,” McCabe said.
 “There’s a lot of stuff out there, I can’t confirm whether it’s true or not.
 Ultimately, we will get to the bottom of this.”